digitalservicebund/barrierefreiheits-personas/SECURITY.md

 # Security Vulnerabilities

+⚠️This project has just been started and is work in progress.

 Our team is doing there best to ensure security across our codebase.
 Nevertheless, mistakes happen and we are grateful for anyone reports possible vulnerabilities.

 ## Disclosing security issues